 Finally, almost six weeks after the last Glasgow Derby Celtic have been gifted the opportunity to kill off the toxic brand that is the O** F***.

-Tragically Celtic said nothing.
+Tragically Celtic said nothing at the time.
 Four days after the attacks Brian Wilson was interviewed for Celtic TV covering a variety of issues.

 And that was it, Wilson spoke on Thursday March 12.

-There and then Celtic should have stated that due to the events that day they wouldn’t be offering or accepting any more away match tickets for that fixture.
+There and then Celtic should have stated that due to the events that day they wouldn’t be offering any more away match tickets for that fixture.
+Or accepting tickets for Ibrox.

 It worked perfectly well in the past.
 2, February 2022 is one of the greatest experiences for Celtic fans this century.